NexMaker-Fab/2023zjudem-The-Dynamic-Seven/docs/PM/CAD/cardan_joint.md

 - Start by either creating a new sketch on a specific plane or opening an existing sketch in Fusion 360.
 - In the Sketch workspace, select the "Sketch Dimension" tool.
 You can find it in the "Sketch" dropdown menu or on the toolbar.
 - Click on the sketch entities (lines, arcs, circles, etc.) that you want to dimension.
 Fusion 360 will highlight the selected entities.
-- Click at the location where you want to place the dimension.
+- Click on the location where you want to place the dimension.
 This action will create a dimension line, and the dimension value will appear.
 You can drag the dimension value to reposition it if needed.
 - After placing the dimension, you can either type a specific value on your keyboard or drag the dimension line to set the desired dimension.
 Fusion 360 will automatically update the sketch geometry to match the new dimension.
 - In the Fusion 360 Browser, you'll find the "Sketch Palette."
 It provides a list of dimensions, constraints, and sketch entities.
 You can use the Sketch Palette to easily manage and edit your sketch's dimensions and constraints.

 Here First select Center Block.
-Create new Sketch.
+Create a new Sketch.
 Select circle.
-Make two circle small onw with 1 cm dimensions and second one 2 cm dimension.
+Make two circles small one with 1 cm dimensions and the second one with 2 cm dimensions.
 Select Sketch Dimension.
-At first select the project line and then select the circle center and make vertical distance between them 2 cm and horizental 1 cm.
+First, select the project line and then select the circle center and make the vertical distance between them 2 cm and horizontally 1 cm.
 <br>
 <img style="float: center;" width=1000 src="PM/CAD/cad_img/32.png">
 <BR>
 After finishing the sketch.
-Now used Extrude command.
+Now used the Extrude command.
-Select Center Block then select extrude.
+Select Center Block then select Extrude.
-Now select the profile here select 1 cm circle and direction Symmetric.Distance 1.25 cm Operation New Body.
+Now select the profile here select 1 cm circle and direction Symmetric.
+Distance 1.25 cm Operation New Body.
 <br>
 <img style="float: center;" width=1000 src="PM/CAD/cad_img/33cb.png">
 <BR>
-Now select extrude command
+Now select the extrude command
-Select 1cm and 2cm circle at a same time .
+Select 1cm and 2cm circles at the same time.
 Start operation from object.
 Distance 1 cm
 Select operation 'Join'
 <br>
 <img style="float: center;" width=1000 src="PM/CAD/cad_img/34cb.png">
 <BR>
-In Center Block Select Mirror.
+In the Center Block Select Mirror.
-In mirror select object type "Features"
+In mirror select the object type "Features"
-Select Object that extruded in center Block
+Select Object that extruded in the center Block
-Select the Mirror plane as Image
+Select the Mirror plane as the Image
 <br>
 <img style="float: center;" width=1000 src="PM/CAD/cad_img/35cb.png">
 <BR>
-Now copy and Move .
+Now copy and Move.
 <br>
 <img style="float: center;" width=1000 src="PM/CAD/cad_img/36cb.png">
 <BR>

-Make a New Sketch .Open Project and select left Circle as Image.Now make a rectangle with 5 cm and 1 cm.
+Make a New Sketch .
+Open Project and select the left Circle as Image.
+Now make a rectangle with 5 cm and 1 cm.
-Select Sketch Dimension and make 0.5 cm distance between circle center and rectangle 5cm line.
+Select Sketch Dimension and make a 0.5 cm distance between the circle center and the rectangle 5cm line.
 <br>
 <img style="float: center;" width=1000 src="PM/CAD/cad_img/37cb.png">
 <BR>